ChrisLTD/ChrisLTD.com/_posts/2014-12-17-arduino-getting-started.md

 Other projects from the kit are a bit more complex.
 In other lesson you learn how to speed up the blinking LED with a [potentiometer](http://en.wikipedia.org/wiki/Potentiometer), play a tune on a speaker, read the temperature from a temperature sensor, and more.

 Arduino is an inexpensive way to learn about electronic circuits and programming, and I wouldn’t hesistate recommnending it to anyone that’s interested in physical computing.
-To get started, all you’ll need is a decent Arduino kit, and a computer that can upload programs to the Arduino board through a USB port.
+To get started, all you’ll need is a decent kit, and a computer that can upload programs to the Arduino board through a USB port.
 No soldering required!

 [^php]: PHP may not always seem like a high-level language.